pa-bru/PaPopup/README.md

-﻿# Papopup
+# PaPopup

 ## Presentation

-Papopup is a plugin made purely in javascript to display and manage popups on multiple elements.
+PaPopup is a plugin made purely in javascript to display and manage popups on multiple elements.

 ### A JavaScript popup manager